Couldn't open header.txt for inclusion

 than eight good scripts in Hollywood.
 Many would believe that each one

-of those scripts is recycled time after time with slight We first meet Slim (Lopez) as a waitress in a diner tending to a wealthy
+We first meet Slim (Lopez) as a waitress in a diner tending to a wealthy

 contractor named Mitch (Campbell).
 In a couple of eye blinks, the happy